NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 if you are trying to get as much data as possible into the performance tier, it is recommended to run the script twice.

+There are two versions of the script.
+One that designed to run on a Linux operating system name `warm_performance_tier` and one that is meant to run on a Windows based one name `WarmPerformanceTier.ps1`.

 ## Set Up
 The first step is to ensure the volume's tiering policy is set to something other than "all" or "snapshot-only".
 You should also ensure that the cloud-retrieval-policy is set to "on-read".
 You can make both of these changes with the following commands:
 ```
-set advanced -c off
+set advanced
 volume modify -vserver <vserver> -volume <volume> -tiering-policy auto -cloud-retrieval-policy on-read
 ```
 Where `<vserver>` is the name of the SVM and `<volume>` is the name of the volume.

-The next step is to copy the script to a Linux based host that is able to NFS mount the volume to be warmed.
-If the volume is already mounted, then any user that has read access to all the files in the volume can run it.
+The next step is to copy the appropriate script, either the Linux based one or the Windows based one, to the system that has access to the volume to be warmed.

+On a Linux based system, if the volume is already mounted, then any user that has read access to all the files in the volume can run it.
 Otherwise, the script needs to be run as 'root' so it can mount the volume before reading the files.